nesi/hpc_training/_lessons/005-slurm.md

 ### `sbatch` customisation on Kupe

-On Kupe we have set the environment variable `SBATCH_EXPORT=none`.
+On Kupe we have set the environment variable `SBATCH_EXPORT=NONE`.
 This has the effect of telling `sbatch` to not copy the environment from where you submit the job, but rather start the job with a fresh copy of your login environment.
 This is required when submitting jobs from one operating system to another as users of the *kupe_mp* may do, but has the consequence that you must load any required environment module from inside the job script, and not just before you submit it.
-As with the use of #SBATCH directives this makes the job more self-documenting and so helps us when something goes wrong and needs diagnosing, but if you wish for the convinience of one-line module-using jobs then you could unset SBATCH_EXPORT.
+As with the use of #SBATCH directives this makes the job more self-documenting and so helps us when something goes wrong and needs diagnosing, but if you wish for the convinience of one-line module-using jobs then you can do `export SBATCH_EXPORT=ALL`.

 ### Commonly used Slurm environment variables